 Dual carriageway definition is at least one lane of traffic (usually two or more traveling in the same direction) which is divided by a central reservation and barrier that separates the other carriageway travelling in the opposite direction.
-Regardless of the amount of lanes, it will remain a single carriageway unless separated by a physical barrier.
-Roads in the UK are categorised into:

 - B roads – country or residential areas